Lapeyus/GCP-SLZ/documentation/docs/slz-folders-core.md

   - **Security**: Holds security-related configurations and policies.
   - **Network**: For managing network-related resources.
 - **Shared**: A folder hosting shared resources with subfolders for production and non-production environments.
-- **BussinesUnits**: Businnes Unit. this folder holds all projects.
+- **BussinesUnit**: Businnes Unit. this folder or folders holds all projects.

 ### Secure Landing Zone Context